arangodb/arangodb/Documentation/Books/Manual/Scalability/ActiveFailover/Limitations.md

  currently only one _follower_ is officially supported
-- Should you add more than one _follower_, be aware that during a _failover_ situation the failover attempts to pick the most up to date follower as a new leader, but there is **no guarantee** on how much operations may have be lost.
+- Should you add more than one _follower_, be aware that during a _failover_ situation the failover attempts to pick the most up to date follower as a new leader, but there is **no guarantee** on how much operations may have been lost.